Lately, my daughter has started asking about her grandparents. Each time, she had taken me by surprise, and I hadn’t figured what to tell her yet.

 I don’t get bogged down by things that are out of my control; I comfort myself with the fact that we still have one.
 It would have been nice to have them around to share some stories and family histories.

 So what is the solution to my daughter’s request for granny?
 It may sound crazy, but can’t we hire a granny?
-I am sure there are many grannies out there without their families living close by that can give love to others.
+I am sure there are many grannies out there without their families living close by who can give love to others.

 Would we have to pay them for their services?
 I know we are not the only ones experiencing this, so what kind of solutions have others found to fill this void?